aleemalibhai/Project_01/Readme.txt

 GitHub Link: https://github.com/aleemalibhai/Project_01

-Installation: Down the repository; the project will e an intelliJ project.
+Installation: Download the repository; the project will e an intelliJ project.

 Usage: